-In 1864, Asa Shinn Mercer, the newly elected president of the University in Seattle, visited Lowell, Massachusetts to recruit young women to relocate to Washington to serve as teachers and help balance the 9 to 1 ratio of men to women.
+In 1864, Asa Shinn Mercer, the newly elected president of the University in Seattle, visited Lowell, Massachusetts to recruit young women to relocate to Washington Territory to serve as teachers and help balance the none-to-one ratio of men to women.
 Two of the eleven ladies, known as the Mercer Girls, who traveled to Washington via Panama with Mercer that year were nineteen-year-old Josephine Pearson and Georgianna, her fifteen-year-old sister.
 The Pearson girls were accompanied by their father Daniel Pearson, who hoped the change in climate would improve his health.
-Josephine and Georgianna served as teachers in Coupeville, while their father served a watchman at the Puget Mill in Port Gamble.
-When Josephine died unexpectedly on August 21, 1864, Daniel relocated to Whidbey Island, where he was appointed the second keeper of Admiralty Head Lighthouse later that year.
-Georgianna left school teaching and served as an assistant to her father.
+Josephine and Georgianna served as teachers in Coupeville on Whidbey Island, while their father served a watchman at the Puget Mill in Port Gamble.
+When Josephine died unexpectedly on August 21, 1864, Daniel relocated to Whidbey Island, where he was appointed the second head keeper of Admiralty Head Lighthouse later that year.
+Georgianna left school teaching and served as an assistant to her father starting in March 1865.

-When Georgianna married in 1866, seventeen-year-old Flora became assistant keeper.
+When Georgianna married in October 1867, seventeen-year-old Flora became assistant keeper.
 Flora kept the log and was a favorite of the lighthouse inspectors.
 After describing an inspection visit in 1875, she wrote: